Lighthouses of Norway: Svalbard

 and Google has a fuzzy satellite

 view.
-The active light (focal plane 11 m (36 ft); white flash every 5 s) has been moved to hexagonal post.
+The active light (focal plane 11 m (36 ft); white flash every 5 s) was moved in 2012 to a hexagonal post with solar panels mounted on its south face.
+Wikimedia also has a photo of the new light.
 Located on the west side of the entrance to the harbor of Longyearbyen

 from the Isfjord, adjacent to the airport.
 Site open, and visitors can climb